cscart/docs/en/user_guide/users/vendors/workflow.rst

       :align: center
       :alt: The Accounting page in Multi-Vendor.

 If a vendor's balance is negative, the marketplace owner has to contact the vendor and resolve the situation somehow.
-For example, :doc:`the vendor's status </user_guide/users/vendors/vendor_statuses>` can be manually changed to *Pending*—that way vendor’s administrators will be able to work in their administration panel, but the vendor’s products won't appear in the marketplace.
+For example, :doc:`the vendor's status </user_guide/users/vendors/vendor_statuses>` can be manually changed to *Pending*—that way vendor’s administrators will be able to work in their administration panel, but the vendor’s products won't appear on the storefront.

 .. note::